jtExternal/OneHero/README.md

 ### Custom Views, Styling & Colors

 Project has a Theme folder that contains all of the custom reusable UI components.
-AceAppButton, AceAppTextField.
-If there is a style that is used in more than one place in app then add it the ACEMainStyleSheet as shown below in code sample.
+AppButton, AppTextField.
+If there is a style that is used in more than one place in app then add it the MainStyleSheet as shown below in code sample.

 Most of the views are inspectable and of IBDesignable to easily modify.
 If changes are made via IB then please update values in `UIColor.Palette` and Main stylesheet.

 ```
-static let aceUnderlinedButtonClear = Style<UIButton> {
+static let underlinedButtonClear = Style<UIButton> {
 let attribs : [NSAttributedString.Key: Any] = [
 NSAttributedString.Key.font : Assets.Font.workSansRegFont.getFont().withSize(13.0),
 NSAttributedString.Key.foregroundColor : UIColor.Palette.shamrockGreen,